-- You can have confidence that there are a wide variety of available recurrent and metastatic treatment choices.
-There are many treatment options for advanced breast cancer, and new medicines are being tested every day.
-While recurrent or metastatic breast cancer may not go away completely, treatment may control it for a number of years.
+- You can have confidence that there are a wide variety of available metastatic treatment choices.
+There are many treatment options for metastatic breast cancer, and new medicines are being tested every day.
+While metastatic breast cancer may not go away completely, treatment may control it for a number of years.
 If one treatment stops working, there usually is another you can try.
 The cancer can be active sometimes and then go into remission at other times.
 Many different treatments — alone, in combination, or in sequence — are often used.
 Breaks in treatment can make a big difference when the disease is under control and you are feeling good.

-In this section, we'll give you the support, information, and practical tips you need to deal with breast cancer that has come back or spread.
-In the following pages, you'll find information on diagnosis and treatment options for recurrent and metastatic breast cancer, palliative care, and information on living with metastatic breast cancer so you can find the best options for you.
+In this section, we'll give you the support, information, and practical tips you need to deal with breast cancer that has metastasized.
+In the following pages, you'll find information on diagnosis and treatment options for metastatic breast cancer, palliative care, and information on living with metastatic breast cancer so you can find the best options for you.

 Because there are so many options, this is a long section.
 You may want to read just a few pages at a time.
 You might find it very difficult to concentrate, think straight, and remember what you've read.
 That's natural when you're anxious, uncertain, or overwhelmed.
 We'll do our best to help you find what you're looking for.